 Depending on whether you tend to internalise or externalise your shadow this will either be through pacifying others through kindness or manipulating them through passive aggression.

-They are required to carry the weight of the negative and challenging stuff in experience without making a fuss and when they don’t, people get angry at them.
+They are required to carry the weight of the negative and challenging stuff with humility without making a fuss and when they don’t, people get angry at them.

 When someone has power over you and they choose to be nice, that’s kindness

-When someone is expected to be nice and it’s a problem when they aren’t, that’s systemic oppression
+When someone is expected to be nice all the time and it’s a problem when they aren’t, that’s systemic oppression

 The Shadow Side of the Brahma Viharas